 BCRP Global Child Health Initiative

-The goals of the BCRP Global Child Health Initiative are to increase knowledge and awareness of global health issues; to provide specialized knowledge, skills and mentorship to residents with career interests in global child health; and to provide high-quality opportunities for meaningful international global health experiences.
-The initiative builds upon efforts by core global health faculty at Boston Children’s Hospital and Boston Medical Center, who work in partnership with global colleagues on research, policy and health service delivery to further child health equity.
+The goals of the BCRP Global Child Health Initiative are to increase awareness of global health issues; and to provide specialized knowledge, skills and mentorship to residents with career interests in global child health through high-quality opportunities for meaningful global health experiences and community building.
+The initiative builds upon efforts by core global health faculty at Boston Children’s Hospital and Boston Medical Center, who work in partnership with global colleagues on research, policy and health service delivery initiatives to further equity in child health.
 It has three major components for residents with varying degrees of interest in global health:

 - Global health teaching curriculum for all BCRP residents, which is primarily delivered during the PL-1 Keystone blocks.

 - Global health electives at supervised and partner international sites with pre-departure preparation and post-travel debriefing for interested BCRP residents.